What Is "Electricity"?

 Do generators make electricity?
 To answer this question, consider the household light bulb.
 Inside a lamp cord the charges (the electrons) sit in one place and wiggle back and forth.
 That's AC or alternating current.
 At the same time, the waves of electromagnetic field move rapidly forward.
 This wave-energy does not wiggle, instead it races along the wires as it flows from the distant generators and into the light bulb.
 OK, now ask yourself this: when "electricity" is flowing, is it called an Electric Current?
 Yes?
 If so, then "electricity" is simply the charges already inside the wires, where a flow of electricity is a flow of charge.
 And therefore we must say that the "electricity" sits inside the wires and vibrates back and forth.
 Generators do not create it, and it does not flow forward.
 Next, ask yourself if electricity is a form of energy.
 If it's energy, then electricity is not the movable charges.
 Instead, electricity is made of electromagnetic fields, and it doesn't wiggle back and forth within the AC cables.
 Instead it can only exist in the space outside the wires, and not within the metal.
 Generators do create it, and it races along the wires at high speed.
 But electricity cannot do both, it cannot be both the charges and the fields, the electrons and the energy.
 Si which one is really "the electricity?"
 Is it the wiggling electrons within the wires, or is it the high-speed EM field energy?
-The experts cannot agree on a single definition.
+The experts unfortunately cannot agree on a single definition.
 The reference books give conflicting answers, so there *is* no answer.If someone asks whether generators make electricity, it exposes a great flaw in the way we talk about "electricity".
 If we can repair this flaw, perhaps our explanations will finally make sense.

 Below are the five most common meanings of the word Electricity.